fuse-box/fuse-box/docs/loader-api.md

 FuseBox.dynamic("foo/bar.js", "module.exports = {foo : 'bar'}")
 ```

 Note how `foo/bar.js` is set.
-It's called `FuseBox path`, which should not start with slashes or periods.
+It's called "FuseBox path", which should not start with slashes or periods.
 FuseBox will register a file in the `default`project.
 Hence, it is possible to override your local files, but impossible to do the same with external packages.

-Mind __the path__ as well. `foo/bar.js` path means, that your `require` context it pointed to the folder `foo`
+It's imperative to bear in mind __file's path__ as well.
+Having `foo/bar.js` as a dynamic module, means that its `require` context will be pointed to the folder `foo`
 To make it clear, let's register two files

 ```js